This site requires Javascript to be enabled.

 Verify the integrity of the binary

-You can now verify the download by generating the sha256 hash for the downloaded file:
+You can verify the binary by generating the sha256 hash of the downloaded file:

 amd64